 If you have hard times with legal docs, there’s an excellent service that can generate all necessary documents based on your business — TermsFeed.
 But it’s not free, so make sure it’s an investment you’re willing to make.

 I hope you’ll put the templates we’ve provided to good use!
 Add legal pages to your Ecwid store to make sure your customers feel safe.
-Give them another reason to trust you.
+Give them a reason to trust you.

 - Legal Docs for Online Stores: Protection and Trust